brianbraatz/brianbraatz.github.io/content/post/Articles/27/SASS in a Nutshell.md

   - Preprocessor
 draft: "False"
 weight: "462"
-lastmod: 2025-02-27T17:30:55.929Z
+lastmod: 2025-03-02T23:05:35.998Z
 ---
 # SASS in a Nutshell

-Alright, folks, let’s talk about SASS—because vanilla CSS can be a bit like assembling IKEA furniture without a manual.
+Alright, let’s talk about SASS—because vanilla CSS can be a bit like assembling IKEA furniture without a manual.

 SASS (Syntactically Awesome Stylesheets) is basically CSS on steroids.